herobd/Visual-Template-Free-Form-Parsing/README.md

     (Be sure CUDA_HOME and PATH are right after installation)

 `conda install $`
-* `ipython`
+* `ipython`  (maybe not needed anymore)
 * `pytorch torchvision -c pytorch` or what ever the command is on pytorch.org given cuda version, etc
 * `opencv`
 * `scikit-image`

-Run this in the Visual-Template-Free-Form-Parsing directoty: `python setup.py build develop`
+Run this in the Visual-Template-Free-Form-Parsing directoty: `python setup.py build develop` (I don't think this is needed since I replaced RoIAlign with the torchvision implementation).

 ### CVXPY